Saving Important Bird Areas

 IBAs serve as a catalyst for involving Audubon members and for informing the public about those areas most critical for the long-term survival of birds.
 These areas are an important tool for prioritizing land use options for national, state, and local land managers.
 Improved decision making regarding land use options will help ensure the long-term health of both common and uncommon bird species.

 How You Can Help

 Audubon has put together a sampling of conservation recipes called Cooking Up Conservation Success, where we highlight the innovation, dedication and achievements of the many volunteers, Audubon staff and partners working across the IBA network.

 Important Bird Areas consist of a mix of private and public lands, varied strategies are called upon to conserve these places.
 Science is critical to the identification of these areas; however, the true power of the program is in the engagement of people and the collaboration across partnerships.
 Over 230 stewardship groups and hundreds of volunteers are actively engaged in conservation at over 400 IBAs throughout the US, and these numbers continue to grow.
 We hope this compilation of ingredients will guide and inspire you to develop your own recipes for success!
-Contact Luis Ramirez to find out more about volunteer opportunities near you.
+Contact Dale Gentry to learn about volunteer opportunities near you.

 IBAs are international in scope.
 BirdLife International conceived and initiated the IBA program in Europe in 1981.
 Since then, more than 7,500 sites, in 170 countries, have been identified as IBAs.
 In 1995 the National Audubon Society became the officially designated U.S. partner of Birdlife International for the purpose of implementing the IBA program.
 Currently, efforts are underway in 46 states to identify IBAs, resulting in the official identification of more than 1,800 U.S. sites to date.